muratk3n/thirdwave/en/README.md

 ---

-"Is the dark side be globalist moderate cuck?".
+"Is the dark side globalist moderate cuck?".
 Good question

 ---